reactive-streams/reactive-streams-jvm/README.md

 #### NOTES

-- The specifications below use binding words in CAPLOCKS from https://www.ietf.org/rfc/rfc2119.txt
+- The specifications below use binding words in capital letters from https://www.ietf.org/rfc/rfc2119.txt
 - The terms emit, signal or send are interchangeable.
 The specifications below will use `signal`.
 - The terms `synchronously` or `synchronous` refer to executing in the calling `Thread`.